younas458/face-detection/README.md

 # face-detection
-face detection in html css ana javasript
+face detection in html css and javasript